Weak Akizuki-Nakano vanishing theorem for globally $F$-split 3-folds: Introduction

 \item[\textup{(2)}] Let $s$ denote the dimension of the singular locus of $X$.
 If $X$ is a locally complete intersection and $p \ge 5$, then for every nonnegative integers $i, j$ with $i+j<d-s$, one has

 \end{enumerate} \end{thm}

 Making use of (a variant of) Theorem \ref{main vanishing}, we study properties of globally $F$-split Fano 3-folds.
 In particular, we focus on deformations of globally $F$-split Fano 3-folds with only isolated complete intersection singularities.
 The following theorem should be compared with a result of Namikawa \cite{Na} about deformations of complex Fano 3-folds with only Gorenstein terminal singularities. \begin{thm}[Theorem \ref{namikawa result1}, Theorem \ref{namikawa result2}] Let $X$ be a projective globally $F$-split Fano 3-fold over an algebraically closed field of characteristic $p>0$ which has only isolated complete intersection singularities.
-Suppose that there exists an integer $1 \le i_0 \le p$ such that $|-i_0K_X|$ is base point free and the morphism $\varphi_{|-i_0K_X|}:X \to \mathbb{P}^N=\mathbb{P}(H^0(X,\sO_X(-i_0K_X))^*)$ induced by $|-i_0K_X|$ is generically \'etale on its image.\footnote{This condition is satisfied for example if $|-K_X|$ is base point free and $p \ge 5$.} \begin{enumerate} \item[\textup{(1)}] The deformations of $X$ are unobstructed. \item[\textup{(2)}] If $X$ has only ordinary double points, then $H^2(X,T_X)=0$ and, in particular, $X$ admits a smoothing and is liftable to characteristic zero. \end{enumerate} \end{thm}
+Suppose that there exists an integer $1 \le i_0 \le p$ such that $|-i_0K_X|$ is base point free and the morphism $\varphi_{|-i_0K_X|}:X \to \mathbb{P}^N=\mathbb{P}(H^0(X,\sO_X(-i_0K_X))^*)$ induced by $|-i_0K_X|$ is generically \'etale on its image.\footnote{This condition is satisfied for example if $|-K_X|$ is base point free and $p \ge 5$.} \begin{enumerate} \item[\textup{(1)}] The deformations of $X$ are unobstructed and, in particular, $X$ is liftable to characteristic zero. \item[\textup{(2)}] If $X$ has only ordinary double points, then $H^2(X,T_X)=0$ and, in particular, $X$ admits a smoothing. \end{enumerate} \end{thm}

 Since the modulo $p$ reduction of a complex Fano 3-fold with only Gorenstein terminal singularities is a globally $F$-split 3-fold with only isolated complete intersection singularities for sufficiently large primes $p$ (see \cite[Theorem 1.2]{SS}), Theorem \ref{deform Intro} gives a purely algebraic proof of the result of Namikawa.